doctrine/mongodb-odm/en/reference/working-with-objects.rst

 Detaching documents
 -------------------

-A document is detached from an DocumentManager and thus no longer managed by invoking the ``DocumentManager#detach($document)`` method on it or by cascading the detach operation to it.
+A document is detached from a DocumentManager and thus no longer managed by invoking the ``DocumentManager#detach($document)`` method on it or by cascading the detach operation to it.
 Changes made to the detached document, if any (including removal of the